javierozoresarconada-spec/Renewables-Electricity-Markets-Energy-Forecasting-Portfolio-Quant-Analyst/README.md

 - Energy Markets DTU:
     - it contains the Assignment 1 from the DTU Course Electricity Markets in Renewables Energy
     - Main content: Assignmnet 1 aims to build a day-ahead electricity market-clearing model from scratch on a chosen power system case study (here, the IEEE 24-bus Reliability Test System), progressively adding realism across six steps: a single-hour copper-plate market, a 24-hour version with energy storage, transmission network constraints (nodal vs. zonal pricing), an equilibrium/KKT reformulation, a balancing market, and a reserve market.
 The goal is to compute and interpret market-clearing prices, social welfare, and the profits/utilities of producers and demands under each setting, verifying results analytically via the KKT conditions.
+- Forex derivatives for hedging:
+    - VaR99: Value at Risk at 99% probability